 Valerian already looks set to be a stunning sci-fi epic, but the possibility of it being part of THE FIFTH ELEMENT universe — or better yet, a sequel — would take its impact to the next level.
 Let's delve into the striking similarities so you can decide for yourself.

 A Familiar Scene

-Despite having a different costume designer, it seems like the characters in Valerian inherited a few key wardrobe pieces, or at least took some serious style inspiration from The Fifth Element fashionistas.
+Despite having a different costume designer, it seems like the characters in VALERIAN AND THE CITY OF A THOUSAND PLANETS inherited a few key wardrobe pieces, or at least took some serious style inspiration from THE FIFTH ELEMENT fashionistas.
 Jean-Paul Gaultier's stunning designs were a big part of what made that film so memorable, and his legacy has been honored in Valerian.

 The uniforms of government officials in both films also look alike.
 The muted colors, streamlined collars and sharp silhouettes have a very authoritarian Star Trek vibe.
-The similarities between the clothing worn by the presidential staff of The Fifth Element and the officers of Valerian might suggest they're part of the same regime.
+The similarities between the clothing worn by the presidential staff of THE FIFTH ELEMENT and the officers of VALERIAN AND THE CITY OF A THOUSAND PLANETS might suggest they're part of the same regime.

 A Classic Tale

 Visuals aside, the narratives of both films seem inexplicably linked.
 Not a whole lot is known about the story of Valerian at this stage, but the premise so far is this: A wise, peaceful and musically inclined alien species requires the help of humans to eliminate an unknown threat to the world: